-Getting your first apartment is a big deal, and it can be tempting to rush out and try to do everything at once.
-After all, you need somewhere to sit, sleep, and eat, and furniture is required for all those things.
-But great interiors don't happen in an instant.
+Great interior design doesn't happen in an instant, though.
 It takes time, persistence, and a willingness to live with the imperfect while you search for just the right pieces.
-So even though it may be tempting, make sure you don't jump the gun, otherwise you may end up with an apartment full of regrets.
+Therefore, even though it may be tempting to schedule that weekend trip to IKEA, don't jump the gun—otherwise, you could end up with an apartment full of regrets.

-Chances are if you're moving into your first place you have a few hand me down pieces of furniture - maybe a sofa or dining table, but that's it.
-You'll be lacking things like coffee and side tables, comfortable seating, possibly even a bed.
-So it's perfectly understandable that you'd want to fill it up as quickly as possible.
-But racing out to buy a lot of furniture at once can be a big mistake - an expensive mistake.
 The best thing to do is make a list of the major items you need and purchase them in order of importance.
-If you desperately need a sofa then by all means get one, but don't buy the coffee table, side tables, chairs and everything else all at the same time.
+If you desperately need a sofa then, by all means, get one, but don't buy the coffee table, side tables, chairs and everything else all at the same time.
 Spend some time looking for the right pieces and make the purchases as it makes sense for your budget.
-It's much better to go without for a little while than to rush into things that could end up being mistakes.

-If your first apartment is a rental you may find it's tricky to put your own stamp on it.
-Many rental units have restrictions about what types of changes you can make, and as a result a lot of people don't decorate in a way they would really like.
-Fortunately there are a number of things you can still do to make a rental unit your own.
-If applicable switch out the existing window treatments, light fixtures and hardware; layer area rugs over the existing floors or carpet; decorate with removable wallpaper that won't leave marks; and if your landlord approves paint all the walls, trim and doors.
-In most cases landlords will be ok with changes as long as you agree to change things back before you vacate at the end of your lease.
+If your first apartment is a rental, you might find that it's tricky to put your own stamp on it.
+Many rental units have restrictions about what types of changes you can make and, as a result, a lot of people don't decorate in a way they would really like.
+Fortunately, there are a number of things you can still do to make a rental unit your own in a nonpermanent way.
+If possible, switch out the existing window treatments, light fixtures, and hardware; layer area rugs over the existing floors or carpet; decorate with removable wallpaper that won't leave marks or, if your landlord approves, paint all the walls, trim and doors.
 There's no need to live in a generic apartment with no personality simply because you're renting.